FAQs

 What is the ADVANCE act and how does it affect fusion?

-Section 205 of the ADVANCE Act also tasked the NRC with a report related to mass-manufactured fusion machines, which is due to Congress in July 2025.
+Section 205 of the ADVANCE Act also tasked the NRC with issuing a report summarizing a study of regulatory frameworks that could be used as models for regulating mass-manufactured fusion machines, which was delivered to Congress in July 2025 (ML25120A080).

 Are particle accelerators similar to fusion machines and are they being regulated the same way?

 The Atomic Energy Act (AEA) includes fusion machines as subset of particle accelerators in the definition of byproduct material.
 Fusion machines and other particle accelerators produce radioactive material and share similar characteristics.
-However, the AEA defines all fusion machine produced radioactive material as byproduct material, but radioactive material produced by other particle accelerators is only considered byproduct material if produced “for use for a commercial, medical, or research activity.”
+However, the AEA defines all radioactive material produced by a fusion machine as byproduct material, but radioactive material produced by other particle accelerators is only considered byproduct material if produced “for use for a commercial, medical, or research activity.”

 Currently, particle accelerators regulated by the NRC are typically used to commercially produce radioactive material for medical purposes.
 These machines are generally very similar in design and operation.
 In contrast, there are a wide range of fusion machine designs currently being developed.
 Most fusion machine designs currently in development are aimed at producing electricity, but developers are also working on other designs for producing heat, isotopes, and propulsion.
 Regulations specific to fusion machines would provide regulatory clarity for this wider scope of approaches and applications.
 A distinct regulatory framework would align with the potential hazards of the byproduct material associated with the technology.